 If you feel like it, make a quick stop at Piazza di Montecitorio, the seat of the Italian Chamber of Deputies.
 The building was planned by Bernini for Ludovico Ludovisi, the nephew of Pope Gregory XV.
 Carlo Fontana completed the construction.

-The Pantheon is one of the unmissable attractions in Rome, and one of its most iconic buildings.
+The Pantheon is one of the unmissable attractions in Rome, and one of its most iconic buildings – there is no way you can miss it during your week in Rome.
 It dates back to 126 AD, when it was commissioned by Emperor Hadrian and served as a temple (it then became a Catholic church).
 Its Dome is thought to be the best preserved building from antiquity.
 Inside you will find the tombs of famous Italian artist Raphael and of King Victor Emmanuel II.

 Visiting the Pantheon is free but you may want to get an audioguide to take you around (the tour lasts 35 minutes) for just €5 euro.
 You can get yours here.